Sean12697/blog_v2/src/content/posts/2022-09-26-running-the-computing-society-at-mmu.md

 ---
 template: blog-post
-title: Running the Computing Society at MMU
+title: Running the MMU Computing Society
-slug: running-the-computing-society-at-mmu
+slug: running-the-mmu--computing-society
 date: 2021-10-16 22:06
 description: Recently, I received a message from one of my former lecturers on behalf of a student who wished to reestablish the MMU Computing Society.
 I'll